frankleef/bw-helper/README.md

 ### Getting items from your Vault

-Since it is not possible to store environment variables in a parent process, nor does Bitwarden CLI support reading the token from file, we need to use `bw-login` as a wrapper for using the Bitwarden CLI.
-The exact same command structure supported by the Bitwarden CLI is supported by `bw-login`.
+Since it is not possible to store environment variables in a parent process, nor does Bitwarden CLI support reading the token from file, we need to use `bw-helper` as a wrapper for using the Bitwarden CLI.
+The exact same command structure supported by the Bitwarden CLI is supported by `bw-helper`.

 ***Example: retrieving your LinkedIn password***

-`bw-login get password linkedin`
+`bw-helper get password linkedin`

 ***Example: getting your LinkedIn username***

-`bw-login get username linkedin`
+`bw-helper get username linkedin`

 **Note**

-**Any** command supported by the Bitwarden CLI is suppoerted by `bw-login`, as the command arguments are passed directly to Bitwarden CLI if it's an unknown command for `bw-login`.
-As an example, calling `bw-login gibberish` will end up calling `bw gibberish`.
+**Any** command supported by the Bitwarden CLI is suppoerted by `bw-helper`, as the command arguments are passed directly to Bitwarden CLI if it's an unknown command for `bw-helper`.
+As an example, calling `bw-helper gibberish` will end up calling `bw gibberish`.